Censoring chemical data to mitigate dual use risk: Theory

 \section{Theory}

-We can write a data generating function (e.g., measuring a chemical property) as: $ f\left(\vec{x}\right) = y$, where $\vec{x}$ is a featurization of the molecule and $y$ is the measured property.\footnote{for simplicity we ignore label noise} In the usual machine learning setting, we receive data $\mathcal{D}$ that is pairs of $(\vec{x}_i, y_i)$ from $f(\vec{x})$ to fit an approximation: $\hat{f}(\vec{x})$.
-That approximation is defined by parameters $\theta$, that could be, for example, neural network weights or best fit linear coefficients.
+We can write a data generating function (e.g. measuring a chemical property) as: $ f\left(\vec{x}\right) = y$, where $\vec{x}$ is a featurization of the molecule and $y$ is the measured property.\footnote{for simplicity we ignore inherent noise in labels} In the usual machine learning setting, we receive data $\mathcal{D}$ that are pairs of $(\vec{x}_i, y_i)$ from $f(\vec{x})$ to fit an approximation: $\hat{f}(\vec{x}; \theta)$.
+That approximation is defined by parameters $\theta$, which could be, for example, neural network weights or best-fit linear coefficients.